 Only one Premiership from the turn of the century up to 1954, when the RCC itself turned one hundred was less than impressive but at the same time it produced Test cricketers in Dave Smith, Leo O’Brien, Ernie McCormick, Doug Ring and Bill Johnston, along with some of the finest Administrators in Australian cricket that included George Bennett, Ern King, Dave Chessell, Perc Maybury, Merv Rankin, Jim MacDermott, Jim Cook and many other Club stalwarts who kept the Yellow and Black colours flying high.

 Richmond champions of that period Les Keating and Jack Ledward headed a fine group of players for the State that included the dashing Wally Driver and Bill Cockburn, former New South Wales player Arthur Allsopp, Stan Smith, Clive Sindrey and George Newstead just to name a few.
-The 1946-47 success could be attributable to other fine Richmond cricketers in Nelson Cox, Harry Mathers, Laurie Curwood, Doug Williams and Les Docket.
-Unfortunately Newstead and that wonderful and long serving Club delegate Charlie Stuckey missed the glory because of retirements from the previous Season, after long and fantastic service to the Club.
+The 1946 – 47 success could be attributable to other fine Richmond cricketers in Nelson Cox, Harry Mathers, Laurie Curwood, Doug Williams and Les Docket.
+Unfortunately Newstead and that wonderful and long serving Club delegate Charlie Stuckey missed the glory because of retirement the previous Season after long and fantastic service to the Club.

-In took 32 years to 1976-77 for Richmond to win another First Eleven Premiership, the Club was not completely devoid of success winning five VCA Championships, two Second and two Third Eleven Premierships.
+In the 32 years to 1976 – 77 it took Richmond to win another First Eleven Premiership, the Club was not completely devoid of success winning five VCA Championships, two Second and two Third Eleven Premierships.
 Two exciting cricketers in Jim Higgs and Graham Yallop from the Tigers worked their way from the Richmond First Eleven to Victoria and then the Australian Team to proudly represent their country.
-Eight more State players were produced in those years and two who were not selected but should have if you look at their wonderful and consistent efforts, were Graeme Patterson, 1817 runs and 550 wickets and Jeff Russ 2287 runs and 434 wickets.
-The RCC wicketkeeper and games record holder David Cowper along with fine batsmen Peter Williams and Russell Sincock were others to have a taste of First Class cricket and with better fortune, could have played more.
+Eight more State players were produced in those years and two who were not selected but should have if you look at the wonderful and consistent efforts were Graeme Paterson, 1817 runs and 505 wickets and Jeff Russ 2287 runs and 434 wickets.
+The RCC wicketkeeper and games record holder David Cowper along with fine batsmen Peter Williams and Russell Sincock were others to have a taste of First Class cricket and with better fortune could have played more.

-The Richmond Cricket Club had great difficulties in meeting its financial obligations from 1990 to 1995 because of the enormous problems with the failed Social Club.
-It was the determined efforts of the President Michael Quinn, Directors Peter Davies, Bill Harrison and other members and supporters that saw the Cricket and Football Clubs form a joint corporate structure to set up a successful working relationship.
+The Richmond Cricket Club had great difficulties in meeting its financial obligations from 1990 to 1995 because of the enormous problems with the failed Social Club and only for the determined efforts of the President Michael Quinn, Directors Peter Davies, Bill Harrison and other members and supporters saw the Cricket and Football Clubs form a joint corporate structure to set up a successful working relationship.

 It took the Club some five years to recover from the dramas of the early part of the decade and during that period was held together in the batting by Michael Foster, David Harris and Matthew Galbraith, and the bowling by Paul Coloe and Stuart Clark, and the hard working record breaking wicket keeper Gavin Holland.
 These players and the exceptional talents of the all rounder Cameron Parker kept Richmond in the game.

-The season of 1997-98 saw the start of a Tiger renaissance that set the scene and structure for Richmond's fifth First X1 Premiership in 1999-2000.
-Captain David Harris, Gavin Holland and Paul Reiffel, players from the last Tiger flag of 1989-90 were joined by two players with immense talent in the Victorian first class players Ian Hewett and Jason Arnberger along with two fine bowlers, Matthew Albers and Alan Wise.
+The season of 1997-98 saw the start of a Tiger renaissance that set the scene and structure for Richmond’s fifth First X1 Premiership in 1999-2000.
+Captain David Harris, Gavin Holland and Paul Reiffel, players from the last Tiger flag of 1989-90 were joined by two players of immense talent in the Victorian first class players Ian Hewett and Jason Arnberger along with two fine bowlers in Matthew Albers and Allan Wise.

-The decade 2001-2011 was a mixed bag for the club, they experienced both highs and lows.
-Premiership player Sam Taylor retired in 2010 with over 4,500 runs in the book and young Tigers Adam Crosthwaite, Aiden Blizzard, Will Sheridan and Ryan Carters from time to time joined Cameron White and Allan Wise in the Victorian side.
+The decade 2001- 2011 was a mixed bag for the club, they experienced both highs and lows.
+Premiership player Sam Taylor retired in 2010 with over 4,500 runs in the book [but returned from retirement later – Ed.] and young Tigers Adam Crosthwaite, Aiden Blizzard, Will Sheridan and Ryan Carters from time to time joined Cameron White and Allan Wise in the Victorian side.
 Premierships for the 3rd X1 in 2006-07 and the T20 team in 2005-06 were all we had to show for the hard work of many people.

 In spite of the hurdles confronting them the board of management introduced a Hall of Fame initiative in 2009 and, at the completion of the decade, 16 of the finest Tiger players and officials have been inducted.
 Former great player and administrator Jack Ledward became the club’s first Immortal.